mainwp/mainwp/readme.txt

 9. Global Dashboard Screen

 == Changelog ==

+= 3.4.2 - 7-11-17 =
+* Fixed: an issue with sorting posts and pages by the publish date
+* Fixed: sync error caused by the WP-SpamShield plugin
+* Fixed: JavaScript (moment.js) conflict with the Gutenberg plugin
+* Fixed: an issue with sending email notifications about available updates for some users
+* Fixed: an issue with triggering unwanted backups
+* Fixed: a usability issue with displaying incorrect last sync time
+* Fixed: incorrect changelog links
+* Added: mainwp_updatescheck_disable_notification_mail hook to disable email notifications about available updates
+* Updated: the Update Everything process includes Translations updates
+* Updated: the Update process will not check for required backups if a primary backup system is not set

 = 3.4.1 - 5-15-17 =
 * Fixed: an issue with displaying Last Sync time